harsh-9389/E-Cart/README.md

 # ecommerce

-It is an e-commerce web application, that I built for the purpose of my project.
+It is an e-commerce web application that specifically focuses on the sell of Electronic devices, that I built for the purpose of my project.

 ## Initialization